KazariEX/KazariEX/README.md

 I primarily use Vue and Nuxt for developing.

-Since I hardly speak any English, so I mostly rely on GPT for translation.
+Since I hardly speak any English, so I mostly rely on LLM for translation.
 Please be understanding of my grammatical issues.